-In accordance with the foreign currency forward contracts, the Company was required to pledge cash as collateral security to be maintained at the bank.
-The collateral shall remain in control of the lender, and these funds can be used to satisfy the outstanding obligation.
-Accordingly, the Company had cash at the bank of approximately \$0.2 million at March 31, 2018 and \$1.5 million at December 31, 2017, which is recorded as cash held as collateral in current assets.
+As of September 30, 2018, the Company is not party to any foreign currency forward contracts and does not have any restricted cash balance.
+At December 31, 2017, in accordance with the foreign currency forward contracts, the Company was required to pledge cash as collateral security to be maintained at an Israeli bank.
+The collateral security would remain in control of the bank, to be available in order to satisfy outstanding obligations under the foreign currency forward contracts.
+Accordingly, the Company had cash at an Israeli bank of approximately \$1.5 million at December 31, 2017, which is recorded as cash held as collateral in current assets.